joshvdb/GraphExplore/README.md

 ## Introduction

 Graph Xplore is an analytics engine that allows businesses to find potential customers using data from only a small number of accounts from similar businesses.
-It is written in Pythan (using the Flask framework), and can be deployed to a Cloud server.
+It is written in Python (using the Flask framework), and can be deployed to a Cloud server.

 ## Instructions